 We bring you some practical advice to prevent you from hyperventilating every time you’re trying to figure out your margins.

-Use Case #1: Dissecting A Project Into Phases
+Use Case #1: Dissecting a Project Into Phases

-Divide that big project into several chunks.
+One of the first key roles of an agency project manager is to divide that big project into several chunks.
 It’s that simple.
 Like when studying for a big exam, if you split that horrendously thick book into smaller chapters, everything suddenly seems easier to comprehend.

 Take a look at this example: